 Increase your QOF income

-The QOF Health Check clinical reports identify patients who may have not had a diagnosis coded correctly for QOF.
+The QOF Dashboard clinical reports identify patients who may have not had a diagnosis coded correctly for QOF.
 This means that they never enter on to your QOF register (eg asthma, diabetes, etc), resulting in lost income.
 By increasing the prevalence of a disease at your surgery, you increase the amount of money per QOF point that you receive.
 This therefore results in a greater QOF income for your practice for this year and every year after (that QOF exists for!)

 Examples of reports